so, what’s going on?

 Please be aware that we are not your average heritage railway project.
 There are no preserved station buildings, we don’t run beautifully restored trains and there isn’t a gift shop!
 What we have are the remains of a former Dorset Central Railway / Somerset & Dorset Joint Railway station within a landscaped rural setting.
 On work party days, team members are on hand to chat to visitors and answer any questions.
 Light refreshments are usually available in return for a small donation to the Spetisbury Station Project.
 However, visitors are welcome at the station at any time to explore the site or maybe enjoy a picnic overlooking the Stour Valley, and there are several grassed areas and benches / picnic tables around the site.
 Birds of prey and other wildlife can be seen from the station, and we help nature by providing bird boxes around the site and not cutting back vegetation during the nesting season.
 It is also a perfect base to walk or cycle the North Dorset Trailway, which starts at Spetisbury station and goes as far as Sturminster Newton mostly along the old railway, or explore the nearby Spetisbury Rings iron age hill fort.
 Why not download and print our spetisbury station guide.
 To find us, please click here.

-The bridge was originally built for double track around 1857, although a second line was only laid in 1901.
+The bridge was originally built for double track around 1857, although a second line was laid in 1901.
 It crosses the lane to South Farm and was designated by the S&DJR bridge number 213 Spetisbury Station Bridge.
 It is likely the iron railings on top of the parapets were added during station reconstruction around 1900.

 The steps were provided to the ‘up’ platform when the station was rebuilt around 1900.
 Until then, access to the ‘down’ platform was up a steep, curving path from the main road through the village.
 This path has now been lost due to housing development.
 There are a total of 30 steps, and originally there was an iron gate at the bottom of the steps.

 want to get involved?